 We welcome feedback on its contents.

 A breakdown of how the SDGs link to the various elements of our 'Driving to Zero' sustainability strategy is shown on page 38.

-Overview

-NextGen Strategy

-Financial & business review

-EU taxonomy statement

-Sustainability: Pillar 3

-Risk management

-Privacy and compliance
+Sustainability: Pillar 3 Risk management Privacy and compliance adership Financial statements on